kojoidrissa/headcount_automation/MonthlyHeadcountReportAutomation.md

     -  With the CC numbers in place, `VLookup` the Cost Center Descriptions and 'paste values' those results
 -  Use this updated version of Hdcnt Summary as the input for functionalSheets.py
     -  It looks like I'll need to change `headcount_sorted = sorted(functable, key = itemgetter(1, 0, 3))` in the *create_tabs* function.
 The last index will need to be 4, since I'm adding the CC Description column.
+        -  I ALSO needed to adjust the size of the Footer rows to be one longer.
+That led me to also make the spacer rows longer AND to figure out how to generate each of those lists programmatically, instead of manually.
+List comprehensions (and [StackOverflow](http://stackoverflow.com/a/10712032)) to the resucue!
         -  This also highlights the need for me to use header names to generate indcies, instead of hard-coding them.
 It makes the process too fragile.
     -  If it doesn't work immediately, I'll have to go back to the manual method of adding in CC Descriptions AFTER functionalSheets.py does it's work